top of page

 There are a number of ways to celebrate the holidays in Lincoln Square, thanks to our local businesses, restaurants, and cultural organizations.
 Check out some of the neighborhood's holiday offerings below!

-Be sure to check back for updated events!
+Be sure to check back next year for updated events and promotions!